|For information regarding 3.0L Vehicles, please visit our website here.|

 - The Settlement established four types of settlement class members: eligible owners, eligible lessees, eligible purchasers, and eligible sellers.
 Different types of settlement class members were eligible for different benefits, including cash payments and, for many owners and lessees of these vehicles, choices that may include vehicle buyback; trade-in; emissions modification (if approved by regulators); or, early lease termination.

-- The deadline to make a claim for settlement benefits under the settlement claims program expired on September 1, 2018 and the deadline to receive settlement benefits expired on December 30.
+- The deadline to make a claim for settlement benefits under the 2.0L settlement claims program expired on September 1, 2018 and the deadline to take all necessary steps to receive settlement benefits expired on December 30.
 2018.

 - Visit the Settlement Website at www.VWCanadaSettlement.ca or call the Settlement Claims Centre at 1-888-670-4773 for full information.